quicwg/base-drafts/draft-ietf-quic-transport.md

 accessible.
 Failing to report the ECN counts will cause the sender to disable use of ECN for packets to this receiver.

-On receiving a QUIC packet with an ECT(0), ECT(1) or CE codepoint, an ECN-enabled endpoint accesses the ECN codepoint from the enclosing IP packet and increases the corresponding ECT(0), ECT(1), or CE count, These ECN counts are included in subsequent ACK frames; see {{generating-acks}} and {{frame-ack}}.
+On receiving an IP packet with an ECT(0), ECT(1) or CE codepoint, an ECN-enabled endpoint accesses the ECN codepoint and increases the corresponding ECT(0), ECT(1), or CE count, These ECN counts are included in subsequent ACK frames; see {{generating-acks}} and {{frame-ack}}.

 Each packet number space maintains separate acknowledgement state and separate ECN counts.
-Coalesced QUIC packets (see {{packet-coalesce}}) share the same IP header.
-The ECN counts for the ECN codepoint received in the associated IP header are incremented once for each QUIC packet.
+Coalesced QUIC packets (see {{packet-coalesce}}) share the same IP header so the ECN counts are incremented once for each QUIC packet.

 For example, if one each of an Initial, 0-RTT, Handshake, and 1-RTT QUIC packet are coalesced, the corresponding counts for the Initial and Handshake packet number spaces will be incremented by one each and the counts for the application data packet number space will be increased by two.

-An ECN count is not incremented when no QUIC packets from the received IP packet are processed.
-A QUIC packet detected by a receiver as a duplicate also does not increase an ECN count; see {{security-ecn}} for relevant security concerns.
+ECN counts are only incremented when QUIC packets from the received IP packet are processed.
+As such, duplicate QUIC packets are not processed and do not increase ECN counts; see {{security-ecn}} for relevant security concerns.